Skip to main content

 grinding13 negative mentions

-• The game can feel repetitive at times, with backtracking and similar objectives throughout.
+• The game can feel repetitive at times, with backtracking and fetch quests that may frustrate some players.

-• Some players may find the quick time events frustrating and the difficulty level too easy.
+• Some players may find the difficulty level too easy, as enemies can be evaded with minimal effort.

 • story